scottx611x/CSCI-S-40/Homework/Homework4.md

 - A Proxy server sits as an intermediary between two (or more) hosts forwarding (mainly) web traffic in between them.
 The functionality of a proxy server commonly known to the public is to "get around website blocks at work/school".
 What is really happening here is that the local institution's policies are being circumvented.
 Instead of a user making a request to a blocked `netflix.com`, they can send the request to a proxy server which, to the local institution is a perfectly valid, unblocked host, and said server will forward the request and the response back from `www.netflix.com` to the requesting host.

-- A company could use a proxy server for a mutlitude of reasons.
+- A company could use a proxy server for a multitude of reasons.
 A few of them being:
 	- As a initial layer of security.
 You could advertise the public IP of your proxy server and have it forward traffic to your webserver sitting behind some additional fortifications.
 	- Load sharing.
-The single proxy could be responsible for forwarding traffic to the approate N hosts behind it
+The single proxy could be responsible for forwarding traffic to the appropriate N hosts behind it
 	- Caching files (I haven't looked into how this specifically works yet, but Len said it in lecture so it must be important)

 #### 4.)